 Each party must select a representative to act as its agent at the counting and tabulation of the ballots.
-The person you select to act as your representative will be presumed to have your authority to participate in discussions with the Mediator and enter into agreements on your behalf.
-Following the vote, the Mediator will attempt to resolve any outstanding issues, including the bargaining unit description, any challenges to whether persons/employees are in or out of the bargaining unit, and spoiled ballots.
-At the conclusion of these discussions each party will be provided with a copy of the worksheet for their records.
+The person you select to act as your representative will be presumed to have your authority to participate in discussions with the Board Officer and enter into agreements on your behalf.
+Following the vote, the Board Officer will attempt to resolve any outstanding issues, including the bargaining unit description, any challenges to whether persons/employees are in or out of the bargaining unit, and spoiled ballots.
+The appropriate worksheet confirming any agreements reached will be updated to reflect these discussions.
+Each party will be provided with a copy of the worksheet for their records.